 Nancy Buechler- MarketingWhen I was a college student, I was traveling home on a rural road late at night when noticed I was quickly approaching a very slow moving car from behind.
 It seemed to be lost or having mechanical issues.
 I slowed down, but before I knew what happened, the other car came to a screeching stop and I rear-ended it.
 I was shaken up but relieved it was only a fender bender.
-Then the doors opened and two men got out and headed towards my car.
+Then the doors opened and two strangers got out and headed towards my car.
 The relief was instantly gone and I was terrified and alone.

-Here are their 3 simple rules:
+Here are our 3 simple rules: